-Rada Cutlery has a strong tie with helping various civic groups like Lion’s Club, Kiwanis, Jaycees and the DAR fundraise for their causes.
+Rada Cutlery has a strong reputation for helping various civic groups like Lion’s Club, Kiwanis, Jaycees and the DAR fundraise for their causes.

 In order to continue with this, funds must be raised.
 Dozens of chapters of the DAR across the United States use Rada Cutlery as a fundraiser for their group.

-Education is important to members of the DAR and they have established scholarships as well as children and adult literacy programs.
+Education is important to members of the DAR, and they have established scholarships, as well as child and adult literacy programs.

-The Daughters of the American Revolution also helped found two schools (one in Alabama and one in South Carolina) to help insure that children in remote areas receive an education.
+The Daughters of the American Revolution also helped found two schools (one each in Alabama and South Carolina) to help insure that children in remote areas receive an education.